A new product — a sponge-like patch — is now on the market to help decrease bleeding during cardiovascular surgery.

 Together they cause chemical reactions that produce fibrin, which is a protein that brings about blood clots.

-it breaks down within the body in less than six months.
+This sealant patch is biodegradable, which means that it breaks down within the body in less than six months.

 TachoSil does not require preparation and can be applied directly to the bleeding area during both open and minimally invasive surgeries.